php-runtime/runtime/README.md

 * https://github.com/php-runtime/swoole

-### PHP-FPM and traditional webservers
+### PHP-FPM and traditional web servers

-These runtimes are for PHP-FPM and the more traditional webservers one might use for local development.
+These runtimes are for PHP-FPM and the more traditional web servers one might use for local development.

 #### Laravel